Sid-352/Terraria-server/README.md

-# Terraria Sever Docker configuration and setup
+# Terraria Server Docker configuration and setup

 ## Basic guide for installation